Jacob Fowler: International play

-Internationally, Fowler first represented United States junior team at the 2023 World Junior A Challenge, capturing gold and earned player of the game honors in the championship final.
+Internationally, Fowler first represented the United States junior team at the 2023 World Junior A Challenge, capturing gold and earned player of the game honors in the championship final.
 Fowler was again named to his country's national junior team to compete at the 2024 World Junior Championships.
 He won all three games he started during tournament play en route to a gold medal victory.

 Personal life

 Fowler was born to parents Kerri and Jay, who both work as lawyers.
 He has one sibling, a brother named Jay Jay.

 Fowler attended South Kent School located in northwestern Connecticut, before enrolling at Boston College.
 After completing two years in college, Fowler left full-time studies to begin his professional hockey career, but he has continued taking online courses with the aim of eventually earning a degree in communications.